amasmari/hello-world/README.md

-# hello-world
-Ideas and short comments
+Ideas and short comments on talkin script

-First github file, wii be updated with cool ideas:
+Wil be updated with cool ideas and implementations of scripts that can have conversations with users

--Sometimes programing realy help in areas of learning that are not directly connected